 Many people think of sunglasses as something they only need to worry about in the hot summer months.
 When we wake up one morning and see the bright sunlight after a week of cloudy, snowy days the last thing we think of is grabbing our sunglasses.
-This is one habit that you should try to get into.
+But this is one habit that you should try to get into to protect your eyes against the winter sun.

 As the days grow cold and we pile on the fleece, hats, and mittens, it’s easy to forget about sunglasses, in particular, and eye health in general.
 But the winter weather brings its own specific eye-care challenges, indoors and out.
 Whether you’re shredding the slopes or just curled up by the fireplace, protecting your vision will help you have a wonderful winter.